firstlawrobotics/rayCastingMinimap/README.md

 ## RayCast Minimap

-Using basic raytracing functions I added a miniMap function that identifies cleared space, dead space, and walls and implements a decay function for cleared space to force agents to reprioritize it.
+Using basic raytracing functions (basically LIDAR) I added a miniMap function that identifies cleared space, dead space, and cover and implements a decay function for cleared space to force agents to reprioritize it.

 I don't have the money to train my reinforcement learning agents so give me money please.

 Long term plan is to combine this with a SLAM <https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping> algorithm and beat state of the art in any first person shooter out there.